 Public life in constitutional democracies depends on a theoretical understanding of the nature and application of law—the focus of the dual degree in Law & Philosophy offered by BU Law and BU's Department of Philosophy.

-Successful candidates receive the J.D. degree followed by the M.P.H.—a seven-semester sequence, rather than the minimum four and one-half years required to obtain each degree independently.
+Successful candidates receive the JD degree followed by the MPH—a sequence that can be completed in as few as seven semesters, rather than the minimum four and one-half years required to obtain each degree independently.